Gamote/nest-next-renderer/README.md

 You can contribute to this project by opening an issue or creating a pull request.

-> **Note:** If you want to test this library locally by using yarn link, you should know that there will be a conflict between the local `@nestjs/common` and `@nestjs/core` packages (devDependencies) and the ones in the test project.
-To fix this, you'll have to use the same module path in both projects.
+**Note:** If you want to test this library locally by using `yarn link`, you should know that there will be a conflict between the Nest packages used by this project (`@nestjs/common` and `@nestjs/core`) and the ones in your test project.
+To fix this you have 2 options:
+- use the same modules path in both projects by linking the Nest modules too;
+- paste the path to your test project's `nest-next-renderer` folder in the `.linked.packages` file and use the `yarn dev` while developing.
+Example:

+    ```
+    # .linked.packages
+    /path/to/your/project/node_modules/nest-next-renderer
+    ```

+    Now everytime you change something, the changes will be reflected in your test project.

 ## TODO(s)